FRC2706/FVTS/README.md

 Step #4: Configure the run profile for `Main.java` to pass `--development` as an argument to enable development mode

+Note: Do not pass `--development` to the program when attempting to benchmark it, the UI updating is on the main thread and makes the FPS 10x worse

 # Java sample vision system

-This is the WPILib sample build system for building Java based vision targeting for running on systems other than the roboRIO.
 This currently supports the following platforms

 * Windows
 * Raspberry Pi running Raspbian